 You will find this worksheet in this PDF on page 7.

-It is important for all children to develop a foundation in responsibility, but it can be especially important and especially difficult for children with ODD.
+It is important for all children to develop a foundation of responsibility, but it can be especially important and especially difficult for children with ODD.
 This worksheet can help teach them about responsibility and show them that responsibility is an important part of life.

 There are seven sections to this worksheet with a question or instruction to list examples for each one.